loudlemon/Bay-Wheels-exploration/README.md

  Whereas Customers are different.
 They use bikes to get around, explore the area, lot's of turists among them,I suppose.
-The interseting fact is that people in this group tend to rent a bike (on average) for a longer time during the whole year, despite the fact their number is twice as much as lower then in Subscribers group.
+The interseting fact is that people in this group tend to rent a bike (on average) for a longer time during the whole year, despite the fact that their number is twice as much as lower then in Subscribers group.

  ### Key insights
  - Subscribers use bikes during their way to work and vice versa wen going back.